petermchale/modeling_mutation_counts_using_neural_networks/README.md

 pip install tensorflow
 ```

-As an alternative to `pip`, one should be able to install TensorFlow using `conda install -c conda-forge tensorflow` should also work.
+As an alternative to `pip`, one should be able to install TensorFlow using `conda install -c conda-forge tensorflow`.

 # Feature-engineered models